reesvarney/reesource-tracker/README.md

-# Apollo Sample Tracker
+# Reesource Tracker

-Apollo Sample Tracker is a full-stack application for tracking samples, products, and locations.
+Reesource Tracker is a full-stack application for tracking samples, products, and locations.
 It uses Go for the backend, Bun (with Svelte) for the frontend, and SQLC for type-safe database access.

 ## Development Guide